 - “She/he seems so depressed sometimes and we don’t know why.”

-“I have observed for about two and a half months that your daughter has changed: she no longer reports to class, seems withdrawn and has written a D in the last three class tests.
-Do you have any idea how this can be explained?”
+“I have observed for about two and a half months now, that your daughter has changed: she no longer reports to class, seems withdrawn and has written a D in the last three tests.
+Do you have any idea what the reason could be?”

 - Actively address possible fears of the parents and counter them with factual information without playing down the behaviour that endangers the child’s or adolescent’s well-being or making it a taboo.